Emulating Haiku In VMware Fusion

 Save the settings and power on the virtual machine.
 Once Haiku has booted, you can choose whether to run as a Live-CD (which does not have any persistency through reboots) or continue with the installation.

-Select the new space and click Partition > Create.
+Select the new space and choose Partition > Create.

-Format the newly created partition(s) by selecting the partition and clicking Partition > Format > Be File System… Accept the defaults and you should see something like the previous screen.
+Format the newly created partition(s) by selecting the partition and choose Partition > Format > Be File System….
+Accept the defaults and you should see something like the previous screen.

 Close the dialog box and select the partition you just created.
 Ensure that the partition is correct.

 Step 9.
 Installing Haiku

 Begin the installation!
 Reboot once you are done, you should be able to see the Haiku desktop after you reboot.
 If you are stuck at the installation screen after reboot, disconnect the ISO from the virtual disk drive and try again.